-Ratatouille, featured on this month’s cover, is a traditional French meal consisting of common garden vegetables.
+Ratatouille is a traditional French meal consisting of common garden vegetables.
 I make mine with eggplant, zucchini, tomatoes, bell peppers, onion, and garlic.
 Seasonings include Herbes de Provence, fennel seeds, and bay leaves.
 I usually eat it as a stand-alone dish or over rice, but it works well with macaroni.
 View the recipe here.

 In August, Dominique, myself, and her parents, visited Normandy, France, site of the WWII D-Day invasion which began on June 6, 1944.
 Dominique’s mother, who is French, was a teenager living outside Paris during the German occupation.
 She thanked me numerous times for liberating France even though I was not alive at the time.
 Her family was fortunate to have relatives living in the countryside who helped them out with food from the farm because market food was scarce.
 Dominique’s father, who is Swiss, told us about strict food rationing implemented in Switzerland at that time.
 His family had a neighbor who gave them eggs in exchange for kitchen scraps which were fed to the neighbor’s pig.